John Howard Society of Ottawa

 This Enhanced Supportive Housing program is located in the community of Vanier.
 It is a 34 unit apartment building for those who have been chronically homeless for an extended period of time.
 The program provides semi-independent accommodation and intensive supports to individuals of any gender, ages 18 and up.
 Funded by the City of Ottawa, The John Howard Society of Ottawa manages the site with support from two main health partners; Ottawa Inner City Health and the Royal Ottawa.

-Contact: Alicia Beaudoin, Residential Coordinator
+Contact: David Reid, Residential Coordinator

 Phone: 613-421-6446 Ext.
 5